kmsholcomb/DW-Homebrew/Travel Moves.md

 If you **get at least a few hours of sleep**, choose 1 from the following list:

-* Regain HP equal to ½ of your maximum.
+* Regain lost HP equal to ½ of your maximum HP.
 * Clear a debility.
 * Gain *Advantage* on your next roll.
 ### Scout Ahead